 No indication of the man's motive yet.

 Looks like a small one-off...
-I wouldn't be unduly worried about the implications, but I would be staying away from luggage lockers all over the world unless they're secure (like the one at Gare du Nord in Paris - full x-ray scanning of everything that enters). about 7 years ago
+I wouldn't be unduly worried about the implications, but I would be staying away from luggage lockers all over the world unless they're secure (like the one at Gare du Nord in Paris - full x-ray scanning of everything that enters). over 7 years ago